-As like many of you committed individuals, he paid all the loan EMI on or before the due dates, and also increased the EMI amounts as his salary increased during the loan tenure.
+Like many of you committed individuals, he paid all the loan EMI on or before the due dates, and also increased the EMI amounts as his salary increased during the loan tenure.
 He also made part payments many times to accelerate the loan closure and to settle the loan as early as possible.
 He also put this house on monthly rental as he had to live in another city for professional reasons.

 Kind of an ideal way of managing a home loan you can say.

 Now let’s look at the numbers below (if you are interested in the actual loan cashflow data):